 Reviewing, investigating and improving perioperative outcomes

-The council monitors, reviews and analyses cases of perioperative mortality and morbidity in Victoria and investigates matters referred by the Minister for Health, Safer Care Victoria, and the Department of Health and Human Services.
+The council monitors, reviews and analyses cases of perioperative mortality and morbidity in Victoria and investigates matters referred by the Minister for Health, Safer Care Victoria and the Department of Health.

 The council makes recommendations to help clinicians and health services improve practices and reduce incidents of perioperative mortality and morbidity.